 - Always store the ventilator with the battery fully charged.
-DO NOT store the ventilator with the batteries discharged. - For long-term storage, the optimum storage temperature range is -15 to 21 °C .
+DO NOT store the ventilator with the batteries discharged. - For long-term storage, the optimum storage temperature range is -15 to 21 °C (5 to 71 °F).
 Avoid exposing the battery to direct sunlight or heat sources.
-Never store the battery at temperatures above 76 °C for more than 2 hours to prevent premature charge depletion and the reduction of battery life. - If long-term storage/non-use is common, recharge the device every six months; this ensures that the battery charge is maintained at 80% capacity or better. - When batteries are in extended storage, you should charge them at recommended intervals.
+It is not recommended to store batteries at high temperatures (above 40 °C (113 °F)). - If long-term storage/non-use is common, recharge the device every six months; this ensures that the battery charge is maintained at 80% capacity or better. - When batteries are in extended storage, you should charge them at recommended intervals.
 There is no need to store the device continuously connect to power.
 This can shorten the useful life of the battery.

-Ambient Storage Temperature Recharge Interval

-20 °C 12 months

-20 to 30 °C 6 months

-30 to 40 °C 3 months
+Ambient Storage Temperature Recharge Interval 20 °C (Below (68 °F) 12 months 20 to 30 °C (68 °F to 86 °F) 6 months 30 to 40 $^{\circ}$ C (86 $^{\circ}$ F to 104 $^{\circ}$ F) 3 months

-When charging in the storage case, be advised that the battery may stop charging if ambient temperature is above 40 $^{\circ}$ C, even though the device is still connected to external power.
+Note: When charging in the storage case, be advised that the battery may stop charging if ambient temperature is above 40 °C (104 °F), even though the device is still connected to external power.
 Under these conditions, battery temperature can get considerably hotter than the ambient temperature.
-Charging automatically starts when the battery temperature drops below 45 $^{\circ}$ C.
+Charging automatically starts when the battery temperature drops below 45 °C (113 °F).

-DO NOT store the ventilator with batteries in a discharged condition.
+Caution DO NOT store the ventilator with batteries in a discharged condition.